-Resize and positon the screen select button on our screen.
+Resize and position the screen select button on our screen.

 We have now finished the Background Page.

 Note: The background menu will appear faded on the screen when you are programming the page.
-This just indicates to you location and content of the background screen information.
+This just indicates your location and the content of the background screen information.

 Repeat the above procedure for 2 – Screen 2.

 Our background menu will now appear on each screen.